fza/FzaFitSmsBundle/README.md

 class MyController extends Controller {

     public function smsAction() {
-        // send to multiple recipients with an array of phone numbers
+        // Send to multiple recipients with an array of phone numbers
-        // note that you should set phone numbers as strings to preserve leading zeros
+        // Note that you should set phone numbers as strings to preserve leading zeros
         $recipient = '0049123456789';
         $message = this->renderView('MyBundle::sms.txt.twig');